xSystemIOx/Programming-Tutorial-Coursework/Journal.md

 # 23/10/2-18

 I had a problem again with converting `GameObject` to `Rigidbody`, I got confused of when to convert and from which way to convert to.
 In the end I figured it out.
 My second problem was the object spawn really fast, I fixed it by making the script wait half a second befor spawning again.
 My third problem was that is spawn the object forward, my intention was to make the object launch upward.
 I fixed i by adding velocity on the correct axis.

+# 5/11/2-18

+I have not encountered any problem during the creating of this behaviour.

+# 15/11/2-18

+I explored other ways I can save high score, but ultimately I think that using player prefs fits this situation the best.